 Reviews of the Best Soundbars for Small Room

-The Bose Solo 5 is a soundbar with a compact design that can match up to any Sony HT series or Polk Audio soundbars.
+The Bose Solo 5 is a soundbar with a remote control and stylish design that can match up to any Sony HT series or Polk Audio soundbars.

-The small Bose Solo 5 soundbar can enhance speech, sound effects, and music all at once without the need for sound modes.
+The small Bose Solo 5 soundbar can produce crystal clear speech, good sound effects, and stream music all at once without the need for sound modes.
 You will hear what you’ve been missing with the ability to customize the bass.

 The Dialogue Mode setting enhances all speech spoken onscreen so you never miss a conversation essential to the plot of the movie.
-Bluetooth can be used for a wireless connection to other devices so you can enjoy improved sound on all content.
+Bluetooth can be used for bluetooth streaming and a wireless connectivity to other devices so you can enjoy improved sound on all content.
 It is Dolby Digital supported.

 The soundbar Sonos Beam with a wall mount excels in the sound department, having been specially tuned by Oscar-winning sound engineers.
-It has the ability to relay any content to ideal sound standards and emit the audio to fill the area.
+The midrange soundbar has the ability to relay any content to ideal sound standards and emit clear audio to fill the area via Apple AirPlay 2.

 Amazon Alexa is built right in for easy control.
-The help of a virtual assistant like Google Assistant and Amazon Alexa, similar to Sony HT and Polk Audio soundbars, can allow you to control the soundbar completely hands-free.
+The help of a voice control like Amazon Alexa and Google Assistant, similar to Sony HT and Polk Audio soundbars, can allow you to control the soundbar completely hands-free.

-The setup is simple for the Sonos Beam, and the system is a buildable one that can connect to other smart home devices and Sonos Speakers via Bluetooth and Wi-Fi to create a multi-room system.
+The setup is simple for the Beam, and the system is a buildable one that can connect to other smart home devices and Sonos Speakers via Bluetooth and Wi-Fi to create a multi-room system.
 The Beam does not support Dolby Digital Plus (DD+) and only supports PCM or Dolby Digital.

-4. Polk Audio MagniFi Mini Home Theater Surround Sound Bar
+3. Polk Audio MagniFi Mini Home Theater System Sound Bar

 The Polk Audio MagniFi Mini is the definition of a little soundbar that packs a punch.
 The tiny bar measures in at 13.4 inches in length and comes with a wireless subwoofer that boost the low end.
-For those with space limitations, this tiny sound bar is the best solution for pulsing sound.
+For those with space limitations, this tiny sound bar is the best buy for pulsing sound.

 The miniature soundbar comes with Polk’s patented SDA audio technology and 5.1 Dolby Digital coding.
 It even comes with Voice Adjust technology that allows you to customize voice levels and other audio modes.

 The soundbar is compatible with Google Cast and can become a multi-room system.
-It’s very easy to set up and can be controlled with a universal TV remote.
+It’s very easy to set up and can be controlled with a universal TV remote control.

 This Sony soundbar brings the theater home with you at mid range price.
-Just like HTCT180, the HTS200F is a 2.1 channel soundbar with a built-in subwoofer.
+Just like HTCT180, the HTS200F is a 2.1 Channel soundbar with a built-in subwoofer.
 The mini soundbar has a compact profile that fits well with a smaller TV and won’t obstruct the screen.
 It is has a night mode sound function and wall mountable too.

-The HT200F also features Voice Enhancement, a form of Clear Voice that will improve speech heard on the screen.
+The Sony HT 200F also features Voice Enhancement, a form of Clear Voice that will improve speech heard on the screen.
 It’s an excellent feature for hushed conversations and can elevate conversations when used as a computer soundbar for meetings.

-The Sony soundbar is also easy to hook up with Bluetooth connection for external devices and HDMI ARC to your TV.
+The Sony HT soundbar is also easy to hook up with Bluetooth connectivity for external smart home devices and HDMI ARC optical or USB to your TV.
 It also supports sound via the Dolby Digital, DTS studio sound format.

 Soundbar for Small Room Buyer’s Guide

-You might be a little nervous about looking for the best soundbar for a small room.
+You might be a little nervous about looking for the best soundbar for small rooms.
 Other than the size, what other features will guarantee expansive sound even from a smaller soundbar?
 Our experts have a detailed guide that will help you out.

 Soundbar Size that’s Great for a Small Room

-To produce room-filling sound for any room size, you would want powerful sound bars with multi-directional drivers.
+To produce room-filling great sound for any room size, you would want powerful sound bars with multi-directional drivers.
 A big soundbar is not necessary to achieve this.
-Soundbars anywhere between 20-30 inches, the 23-inch Yamaha SR-C20A, for instance, is loud enough and would suit a small room setup, but the size also depends on your TV screen.
+Soundbars anywhere between 20-30 inches, the 23-inch Yamaha SR-C20A, for instance, is loud enough and would suit a small living room setup, but the size also depends on your TV screen.

 Our experts advise going for soundbar sizes as close to the screen length as possible, with a few inches, give or take.
-You generally won’t have a very large screen in a small room, so it will be easy to find a sound bar that fits.
+You generally won’t have a very large screen in a small room, so it will be easy to find a sound bar that fits and is wall mountable.

 A smaller sound bar also has a slim profile that makes it lighter than larger sized ones.
 This will make wall-mounting and finding the perfect placement easier.
 In a small room, it’s important to save space and to have a clean setup free of unsightly wires – especially if you plan on building on the system.

 All soundbars on the market come with many forms of connection and are easy to use.
-The more connection methods your sound bar has, the more devices it’s compatible with.
-The connection you choose to use must be available on your TV as well.
+The more connection methods your sound bar has, the more smart home devices it’s compatible with.
+The connection you choose to use must be available on your Fire TV as well.

-If possible, our experts always suggest opting for an HDMI connection.
-It’s the best choice for high quality content and sound.
-It is in fact the best method to process 4K, 8K and Blu-Ray content.
+If possible, our experts always suggest opting for an HDMI ARC connectivity.
+It’s an excellent choice for high quality content and sound.
+HDMI is in fact good at processing 4K, 8K and Blu-Ray content.
 It’s also the most reliable as it is easy to set up and offers virtually no delays or distortion.

-The next best soundbar setup option would be digital optical or digital auxiliary cables.
+The next best soundbar setup option would be digital optical inputs or digital auxiliary cables.
 Soundbars with optical digital inputs like the Bose Solo 15 Series II still support digital content, but not up to the standard of HDMI.
 They are compatible with 4K but HDMI is still needed for anything higher in quality than that.

 These features allow you to enjoy your favorite content with enhanced sound from any device.
 Just make sure that both devices have Bluetooth pairing and a strong connection.
 In general, our experts say not to place the two devices more than 30 feet apart.

-A sound bar for small spaces still has to meet sound quality standards.
+A sound bar for small spaces still has to meet room filling sound quality standards.
 The power output and drivers need to be at least 20W each.
-This will provide enough power for the sound bar to propel high quality audio around the area.
+This will provide enough power for the sound bar to propel high quality TV audio around the area.

 Upward firing speakers or multi-directional drivers are also imperative when it comes to driving the sound.
 Speakers positioned upward or in different directions can take advantage of your living space walls and ceiling to bounce sound off of and create surrounding audio.

-Channels also affect sound quality and sound emission.
-2 channel soundbars are the most basic, while 5 channels and above are the industry standard for true surround sound.
+Channels also affect high quality and sound emission.
+2 channel soundbars are the most basic, while 5 channels and above are the industry standard for true surround sound system.
 However, that’s not to say that a 2 channel soundbar cannot simulate music.
 For example, based on our review of Klipsch Cinema 400, a 2.1 Channel soundbar, our experts were surprised by how strong and echoing the audio it produced.

 Then, we also have sound modes that can help enhance your content audio.
-Many soundbars come with preset sound modes that are optimized for certain content.
-Some of the most common modes we see are movie, music, news, sports, and game.
+Many high quality soundbars come with preset sound modes that are optimized for certain content.
+Some of the most common modes we see are movie, play music, news, sports, and game.

 Even a small soundbar can feature a sub.
 A wireless subwoofer is less preferable for a small area because it can be quite large and take up a lot of space.
-A way for the best soundbar to save space would be with built-in subwoofers.
+A way for a high quality soundbar to save space would be with built-in subwoofers.

 Our experts suggest 1 to 2 built-in subs to really pump out the deep bass in a tight space.
 There is no harm in adding a wireless subwoofer if you have space, as they do provide more power and enhanced bass notes.